Unity-Technologies/com.unity.probuilder/README.md

 #### Locally

-1. Grab the latest release from [Github](https://github.com/procore3d/upm-package-probuilder/releases).
+1. Grab the latest release from [Gitlab](https://gitlab.internal.unity3d.com/upm-packages/world-building/com.unity.probuilder/tags).
 1. Create a new Unity project
 1. Copy the **com.unity.probuilder** directory into the new project's **UnityPackageManager** directory.
-1. Overwrite the **manifest.json** file with the one included in the ProBuilder zip file\*
+1. Edit the **manifest.json** file to include "com.unity.probuilder" as a dependency (see below for example).
 1. Follow the QA instructions outlined in the QAReport.md file.

-\* Or add the latest version as a dependency in the manifest file manually:
+Example **manifest.json** file (replace the version number with the tagged version).

 ```
 {
 	"dependencies":{
-		"com.unity.probuilder":"3.0.0-b.4"
+		"com.unity.probuilder":"3.0.0-f.0"
 	}
 }
 ```